joshuar/go-hass-agent/README.md

 Running scripts can be dangerous, especially if the script does not have robust error-handling or whose origin is untrusted or unknown.
-Go Hass Agent makes no attempt to do any analysis or sanitisation of script output, other than ensuring the output is a [supported format](#output-format).
+Go Hass Agent makes no attempt to do any analysis or sanitization of script output, other than ensuring the output is a [supported format](#output-format).
 As such, ensure you trust and understand what the script does and all possible outputs that the script can produce.
 Scripts are run by the agent and have the permissions of the user